Data Analytics (DA)

 Prerequisites: DA 6213, DA 6813, and STA 6443.

-This course presents students with the practical knowledge, skills, and experience needed to conduct real-world, high-quality data analytics in an application area of interest.
+This course presents students with practical knowledge, skills, and experience needed to conduct real-world, high-quality data analytics in an application area of interest.
 Students will meet formally with their peers and the instructor for the purpose of facilitating the practicum experience.
-Students will simultaneously engage in formal internships and regular meetings with key members of the organizations hosting and facilitating student practicum project(s).
+Students will simultaneously engage in formal practicums and regular meetings with key members of the organizations hosting and facilitating student practicum project(s).
 During this practicum, students will engage in the following steps of the data analytics process: problem defining, question formulation, hypothesis development, preliminary analytics, analytical design, data acquisition, data preparation and pre-processing, and initial data analysis.
+In addition, they will acquire additional training in analytical and statistical techniques including time series and social network analysis.
+Differential Tuition: $387.

 DA 6833.
 Data Analytics Practicum II.
 (3-0) 3 Credit Hours.